Space-Eternity-3/SE3-Website/docs/SE3Documentation/SeonLanguage/TransformCommands.md

 - Prm: Something, you want to reset: [position, rotation, localpos].

+Note: Reseting rotation will replace it with a parent's rotation.

 ## Parent

-Command `parent` changes or removes the parent of a selected object.
+Command `parent` changes or removes a parent of a selected object.

 ```text showLineNumbers
 parent set #<ID>